 - 14. The collective network of living and non-living things that have interconnected relationships based on predation, competition, and symbiosis. - 15.
-Changes in the overall health of a specific species or quality of environment can result in the changes of other species, which may or may not be directly connected in the ecological web
+Changes to the overall health of a specific species or quality of environment can result in the changes of other species, which may or may not be directly connected in the ecological web.

-- Increase biodiversity and habitat connectivity throughout Downers Grove - Maintain a healthy urban forest - $\hfill\square$ Improve water quality in local waterways - $\hfill\square$ Support the conservation of potable water - □ Reduce light pollution
+- Increase biodiversity and habitat connectivity throughout Downers Grove

+- □ Maintain a healthy urban forest

+- □ Improve water quality in local waterways

+- □ Support the conservation of potable water

+- □ Reduce light pollution